PRISM: Domestic

 Political commentator David Brooks similarly cautioned that government data surveillance programs are a necessary evil: "if you don't have mass data sweeps, well, then these agencies are going to want to go back to the old-fashioned eavesdropping, which is a lot more intrusive."

 Conservative commentator Charles Krauthammer worried less about the legality of PRISM and other NSA surveillance tools than about the potential for their abuse without more stringent oversight.
 "The problem here is not constitutionality. ...
 We need a toughening of both congressional oversight and judicial review, perhaps even some independent outside scrutiny.
 Plus periodic legislative revision—say, reauthorization every couple of years—in light of the efficacy of the safeguards and the nature of the external threat.
 The object is not to abolish these vital programs.
 It's to fix them."

 In a blog post, David Simon, the creator of The Wire, compared the NSA's programs, including PRISM, to a 1980s effort by the City of Baltimore to add dialed number recorders to all pay phones to know which individuals were being called by the callers; the city believed that drug traffickers were using pay phones and pagers, and a municipal judge allowed the city to place the recorders.
 The placement of the dialers formed the basis of the show's first season.
 Simon argued that the media attention regarding the NSA programs is a "faux scandal."
 Simon had stated that many classes of people in American society had already faced constant government surveillance.

 Political activist, and frequent critic of U.S. government policies, Noam Chomsky argued, "Governments should not have this capacity.
 But governments will use whatever technology is available to them to combat their primary enemy – which is their own population."

-A CNN/Opinion Research Corporation poll conducted June 11 through 13 found that 66% of Americans generally supported the program.
-However, a Quinnipiac University poll conducted June 28 through July 8 found that 45% of registered voters think the surveillance programs have gone too far, with 40% saying they do not go far enough, compared to 25% saying they had gone too far and 63% saying not far enough in 2010.
+A CNN/Opinion Research Corporation poll conducted June 11 through 13 and released in 2013 found that 66% of Americans generally supported the program.
+However, a Quinnipiac University poll conducted June 28 through July 8 and released in 2013 found that 45% of registered voters think the surveillance programs have gone too far, with 40% saying they do not go far enough, compared to 25% saying they had gone too far and 63% saying not far enough in 2010.
 Other polls have shown similar shifts in public opinion as revelations about the programs were leaked.

 In terms of economic impact, a study released in August by the Information Technology and Innovation Foundation found that the disclosure of PRISM could cost the U.S. economy between $21.5 and $35 billion in lost cloud computing business over three years.